rerun/rerun/README.md

     .
     . listing output ommitted

-If the execute bit is not set, run it via bash:
+If the execute bit is not set, run it via `bash`:

-    $ bash rerun.bin <module>:<command> -your other options
+    $ bash rerun.bin <module>:<command> -your options

 Note, ".bin" is just a suffix naming convention for a bash self-extracting script.
 The file can be named anything you wish.

+See `stubbs:archive` for further information about creating and understanding rerun archives.

-### Checklog
+### Replay

-Rerun supports basic command execution logging (See "Logs" section below).
+Rerun supports basic command replay logging (See "Logs" section below).
-It's possible to have rerun compare the results of a previous execution to a new command execution.
+When rerun logs a command it does so in a form that can be re-executed (aka "replayed").
+It's possible to have rerun compare the results of a given replay log against a new command execution.

-Use the `--checklog <log>` option to compare execution output from a command log.
+Use the `--replay <log>` option to compare replay output from a command log.
-Command logs are normally found in the directory specified by the `RERUN_LOGS` environment variable (or the `-L <dir>` option).
+Replay logs are normally found in the directory specified by the `RERUN_LOGS` environment variable (or the `-L <dir>` option).

 Below you can see the results of `freddy:dance -jumps 2` compared against an earlier command execution.
-After the command completes, rerun uses the `diff` command to compare the results to those found in the specified log.
+After the command completes, rerun uses the `diff` command to compare the results to those found in the specified replay log.

-	$ ./rerun --checklog $RERUN_LOGS/freddy-dance-2011-0921-140744.log freddy:dance -jumps 2
+	$ ./rerun --replay $RERUN_LOGS/freddy-dance-2011-0921-140744.replay freddy:dance -jumps 2
 	jumps (2)
 	[diff]
 	2c2